jaguar754/Instagram-Bot/README.md

 - make sure you have the pycurl library installed
 - log into web.stagram.com with your instagram account and approve the app
 - edit between lines 42 and 52
-- from the command line, run "python webstagram.py"
+- from the command line, run "python InstaBot.py"
 - enjoy!

-v1.0 updates:
+v1.0 updates [ Cracklin ]:
 - added browser agent randomizer
-- added optional sleep timer
 - added optional hashtag limiter
 - added a couple extra additions for some people experiencing SSL errors. (thanks Charlie)

-*** thank you Nick, John, Max, Shahar, Charlie for the help
+v1.1 updates [ Jeff Henry ]:
+- added random sleep time between image likes
+- added random tag selection out of list of hashtags